jackalnom/blarg/site/content/posts/persistence-the-long-lost-virtue-of-fixing-a-bug.md

 Remember this.
 Any script kiddie can copy and paste some code, tweak some values and get a system they barely understand to kinda work.
 If you want to distinguish yourself as a software developer, work to truly understand the system you are building, don't shy away from the difficult problems and don't stop until you really know what is going on.

-**Related posts on debugging:**
-- [Do not fix what you don't understand](/posts/do-not-fix-what-you-dont-understand/) - Why understanding the root cause is essential before making any bug fix